GreenFluxLLC/SortableFMP/README.md

 **NOTE**: This is a proof of concept, not a complete solution.
 Adjust the `sortableSQL` custom function and the webviewer HTML field as needed to support your use case.

+## Requires v16 or Higher
+This app uses the JSONGetElement function, so v16 or newer is required.